A programme to help children and young people build their own experiences of harnessing the arts to change the world

 Working together to develop teamwork and collective intelligence

 Does it work?
-Young people measuring what difference they have actually made.
+Young people measuring the difference they have actually made

 Creative Impact develops skills, understanding and conducive environments in schools and other learning contexts that support creative, arts-based learning that is motivated by real-world purpose and seeing the difference you can make